Stocks sink as investors wait for the Fed's rate hike - KESQ

 So much for Wall Street sitting back and taking it easy while awaiting the Federal Reserve’s latest interest rate decision on Wednesday.
 Stocks slid Tuesday as investors grew anxious about the impact of another big rate hike.

-The Dow fell more than 300 points, or 1.1%, in late morning trading.
-The S&P 500 was also down about 1% while the tech-heavy Nasdaq slipped a more modest 0.5%.
+The Dow fell more than 313 points, or 1%.
+The S&P 500 ended the day down 1.1% while the tech-heavy Nasdaq finished with about a 1% loss.

+There were no earnings reports of note on Tuesday…although a warning from Ford about inflation and supply chain woes added to investor worries.

 The housing numbers are unlikely to change the minds of Fed policy makers, who will announce another rate hike on Wednesday.
 The market is pricing in a nearly 85% chance of a third consecutive three-quarters of a percentage point increase.

-But there are some who believe the Fed will be even more aggressive and raise rates by an unprecedented full percentage point.
+But there are some who believe the Fed will be even more aggressive and raise rates by an unprecedented full percentage point, or 100 basis points, mainly due to continued inflation pressures.

+“The consumer price index report has introduced a level of uncertainty about how the Fed will behave,” said Garrett DeSimone, head of quantitative research at OptionMetrics.
+DeSimone said he thinks the Fed should raise rates by 100 basis points, a move that would be a “ripping off the Band-Aid hike.”

+Expectations for higher rates pushed long-term bond yields up as well.
+The 10-year US Treasury hit 3.6% at one point Tuesday before edging back.
+That’s the highest level since February 2011.

 Tuesday’s market sell-off follows a modest rally to start the week.
 Stocks surged at the end of the trading session Monday after hovering near break-even levels for most of the day.